reykjavik-university/2014-T-514-VEFT/Week08/Python_environment_install_OSX.md

 changes.
 All pull requests are well accepted.

 There are many great tools that can help you writing awesome Python code.
-The tools that are mentioned in this documents are the once I use daily when working with Python code.
+The tools that are mentioned in this documents are the ones I use daily when working with Python code.

 ## Installing Homebrew
 If you have used other Unix-like operating systems, such as Linux or BSD, you must have used some kind of package manager for installing software.
 If you have used OS X for some time you might have noticed that such functionality completely missing.
-There are several projects out there which solves this problem.
+There are several projects out there which solve this problem.
 My favorite one, that I trust and love is [Homebrew](http://brew.sh/).
 They even use the subtitle *"The missing package manager for OS X"*.